rl-institut/open_plan/docs/view_components/progression_bar.rst

 * Helps in sequentially progressing through the modeling and simulation process
 * Allows the user to jump between different steps of the simulation
-* Brings a design consistency and uniformity to the UI of the tool
+* Brings a design consistency and uniformity to the UI of the too
-* Splits the tool in different views which increases the user friendliness

 Attributes
 ^^^^^^^^^^